ChuckFisher313/Resources/docs/markdown/git-markdown.md

 ![Markdownlogo](markdown-s.jpg)

-Images from images directory (Showss a broken link in vscode, but still works on github)
+Images from images directory (Shows a broken link in vscode, but still works on github)

 ` ![Markdownlogo](/images/markdown-s.jpg) `